Murchison Falls National Park

 Accommodation in Murchison National Park Uganda

-Accommodation ranges from campsites, lodges, hotels and guesthouse.
-Some of these are built on top of the falls.
-They have better facilities that are Eco-friendly.
+We have you covered if it comes to Accommodation facilities of the Murchison falls National park and these range from campsites, lodges, hotels and guesthouse.
+Some of these are built on top of the falls view area and they have better facilities that are Eco-friendly.
 Budget accommodation is also available for the budget travelers and the most suitable places include Kaniyo Pabidi Camp and Red Chilli Rest Camp.
-Tourists that love up market accommodation include Nile safari camp, Paraa safari lodges as well as Sambiya river.
-In case you want to stop in Masindi, there is luxury accommodation such as Masindi Hotel along with Court view hotels that have excellent services.
+Tourists that love high end accommodation include Nile safari camp, Paraa safari lodges as well as Sambiya river.
+In case you want to stop in Masindi, there is luxury accommodation such as Masindi Hotel along with Court view hotels that have excellent 3-4 star services.

 Is positioned in the glorious Murchison Falls National Park.
 It has accommodation that will favor all tourist.
 The lodge is located within and it takes only 15 minutes to get to Murchison falls.